Phone: (704)736-4292 ext. 21200

 Mr. Jason Otey

 Welcome to Coach Otey's Physical Education Class at Iron station Elementary.
-Coach Otey has been teaching Health and PE for 16 years in Va. and in NC. and has been with Lincoln County Schools for 7 years.
+Coach Otey has been teaching Health and PE for 19 years in Va. and in NC. and has been with Lincoln County Schools for 9 years.
 Coach Otey also serves as the Head Varsity Women's Basketball Coach at East Lincoln High School.
 During your time at Iron Station, we will be covering a wide variety of games and activities while working to develop Muscle Strength, increase Heart and Lung Capacity and improve Flexibility.
 We are also the only PE program in Lincoln County to offer the First Tee Curriculum and its Nine Core Values to our Student Body.
 I hope that when you leave my program you will be well equipped to live a long and healthy life!
-Come each day prepared with your athletic shoes, positive attitude and willingness to give great effort and most importantly HAVE FUN!
+Come each day prepared with your athletic shoes, water bottle, positive attitude and willingness to give great effort and most importantly HAVE FUN!

 PE @ Home Ideas!
 Stay Active = Stay Healthy!